ccwaddey/pop/README.md

 If you want to get logging info, you'll have to set up syslog.conf.
 I have the following lines appended to my syslog.conf:

-!wrkrpop
+`!wrkrpop
 mail.debug	/var/log/debugmaillog

 !authpop
 mail.debug	/var/log/debugmaillog

 !popd
-mail.debug	/var/log/debugmaillog
+mail.debug	/var/log/debugmaillog`

-You also shouldn't add more than ten -v's because you'll get WAY too much info.
-Leaving it at 0, 1, or 2 -v's will be more than enough.
+You also shouldn't add more than ten `-v`'s because you'll get WAY too much info.
+Leaving it at 0, 1, or 2 `-v`'s will be more than enough.